What is Digital Marketing?

 Generalists and specialists can exist in both types of organizations.
 In the agency-side (client-facing), roles such as Digital Account Managers (a generalist role) don’t exist in the client-side (companies).
 On the other hand, Digital Marketing Managers, who are typically T-shaped generalists specializing in one or two disciplines, and Digital Marketing Specialists, such as SEO Specialists and Digital Marketing Analysts, can exist in both types of organizations.

-It is highly recommended to start out applying as an intern in a reputable digital agency or global brand to gain a good head start.
+It is highly recommended to start out applying for a digital marketing internship in a reputable digital agency or global brand to gain a good head start.
 But even getting hired as an intern can be difficult these days as companies have limited resources allocated for training new hires from ground zero.

 Dhawal Shah, Co-founder of full-service digital agency 2Stallions, highlighted, “Candidates who catch my eye are typically those who have attempted to build up their portfolios through actual practice, whether it’s SEO for a personal blog or managing digital advertising campaigns for friends or family.”